 Van Son Inks

 We’ve decided to sell the Van-son range of rubber based inks as Van Son are the number one choice on price, quality and most importantly consistency in print.
-Van Son rubber-based inks offer flexibility in the print process for all of the above reasons; perfect for when you need extended breaks from the press to maybe also undertake some hot foil stamping in between! for those times you do need to clean the press and change the colours we’ve also got a selected range of letterpress cleaning products and supplies to help you keep on top of your machine.
+Van Son rubber-based inks offer flexibility in the print process for all of the above reasons; perfect for when you need extended breaks from the press to maybe also undertake some hot foil stamping in between!
+For those times you do need to clean the press and change the colours we’ve also got a selected range of letterpress cleaning products and supplies to help you keep on top of your machine.

-Did you know if you can convert a Heidelberg platen letterpress machine to print AND hot foil on the same machine?
+Did you know you can convert a Heidelberg platen letterpress machine to print AND hot foil on the same machine?
 If you would like to know more about the possibilities for hot foil stamping use as well, see our hot foil stamping conversion kit.